Timothy Woods

 4

-4 - Pit Boss Copperhead 5-Series Vertical Pellet Smoker
+5 - Pit Boss Copperhead 5-Series Vertical Pellet Smoker

 The Pit Boss Copperhead 5-Series Vertical Pellet Smoker is a great option for those who want to smoke meats using wood pellets.
 This smoker uses 100% natural hardwood pellets to give your food a delicious smoky flavor.

 The Copperhead 5-Series has five smoking racks that provide ample space to smoke multiple cuts of meat at once.
-The digital control panel makes setting the temperature and cook time simple, so your food comes out perfectly every time.
+The digital control panel makes setting the temperature and cooking time simple, so your food comes out perfectly every time.

 This smoker also has an automatic shut-off and cool-down feature that kicks in when the meat reaches the desired internal temperature.
 This is a great safety feature that prevents your food from overcooking.